fallen-icarus/cardano-swaps/README.md

 ---
 ## The DEX's Inline Datum
 In order for other users to see the asking prices, all datums for the DEX must be inline datums.
-The DEX logic enforces this behavior whenever possible.
+The DEX's logic enforces this behavior whenever possible.
 Here is the DEX's datum type:

 ``` Haskell
 -- | Swap Datum